aya745/aya745/README.md

 - 👋 Hi, I’m @aya745
-- 👀 I’m interested in database and backend programming
+- 👀 I’m interested in virtual reality and augmented reality development
-- 🌱 I’m currently learning MongooDB
+- 🌱 I’m currently learning Unity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a metaverse project
-- 📫 How to reach me ...
+- 📫 How to reach me chouateaya@gmail.com

 <!---
 aya745/aya745 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.